Learn how to make perfectly cooked bratwurst on a pellet grill!

 As the inside of the brat then rises, the expanding meat and juices have nowhere to go so the casing ruptures.

-On the other hand, if you cook them relatively low and slow, your casing can EXPAND along with the interior as it rises in temperature, keeping all those delicious flavors where they belong: Inside the brat.
+On the other hand, if you cook them relatively low and slow, your casing can EXPAND along with the interior as it rises in temperature, keeping all those delicious flavors where they belong: inside the brat.

-You will still get a nice browning on the outside from the extra cooking time, even at "low and "slow" temperatures."
+You will still get a nice browning on the outside from the extra cooking time, even at "low and slow" temperatures.

-But if you really want to, you can reverse sear the brats in a cast iron pan or right over direct heat on your pellet grill if it offers that option for the last minute or two before you serve them.
+If you really want to, you can reverse sear the brats in a cast iron pan or right over direct heat on your pellet grill if it offers that option for the last minute or two before you serve them.

 At this point, the brats have fully expanded you run a much lower risk of them bursting.